lengfeld/subpatch/README.internal.md

 * dependend commits/atomic commits problem/two commits problem
 * Anti point: devs must be trained to honor code ownership, use tools.
   (General problem of monorepos)
-* disappearing of upstream recoures
+* disappearing of upstream recourses

 Write summary for every tool that stats what feature this tool does not implement compared to subpatch.